You want smart political talk without the meltdowns?

 His sanctions have no teeth in them.

-I mean, he's one of the dumbest secretaries of state this country's ever seen.
+You know, Tony Blinken, the dope that he is, I mean, he's one of the dumbest secretaries of state this country has ever seen.

-You know, vows high impact economic sanctions if Putin invades.
+You know, vows high-impact economic sanctions if Putin invades.

 Now, we don't know whether President Putin has made the decision to invade.